madMAx43v3r/mmx-node/docs/MMX_script.md

 ### Deploying a Smart Contract

-Smart contract code is actually a separate contract of type `mmx.contract.Binary` which needs to be deployed first.
+A smart contract's code is actually a separate "contract" of type `mmx.contract.Binary` which needs to be deployed first.

 Multiple contracts can share the same binary, this reduces the cost of deploying contracts significantly.